tarikcosovic/GitHero/Commands.md

 rm filename : specify a file to be removed rm -f : forcefully remove a file

+git mv example.txt newname.txt - renames the file and tracks it

 git reset HEAD filename.format : Removes the stagged file from the stagging area git checkout -- filename.format : Resets the modified file to the last commited copy